AUTeam2/server-setup/README.md

 The containers are live on our development server, the Webinterface is accessed at: http://auteam2.mooo.com:8000/

 > _Be aware: We have now switched fully to the PostgreSQL database.
 If you experience any issues, remove your data-volume, re-create it, rebuild the docker-compose image, and try again.
-If the issue persists, let Janus know... :monkey:..._
+If the issue persists, tell someone... :monkey:..._

 - [Services](#Services)
 - [How to use](#How-to-use)